Patrick Wisdom Player Props: Cubs vs. Marlins

 Marlins Pitching Rankings

-- The pitching staff for the Marlins has a collective 8.9 K/9, which ranks 14th in MLB.
+- The Marlins pitching staff is 10th in MLB with a collective 9.1 strikeouts per nine innings.

-- The Marlins' 4.84 team ERA ranks 24th among all MLB pitching staffs.
+- The Marlins' 4.80 team ERA ranks 23rd across all league pitching staffs.

+- Marlins pitchers combine to surrender 46 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- Hoeing (0-1) takes the mound for the Marlins to make his third start of the season.
+- Alcantara makes the start for the Marlins, his seventh of the season.
+He is 1-3 with a 5.35 ERA and 31 strikeouts through 35 1/3 innings pitched.

-- His most recent time out was on Sunday against the Chicago Cubs, when the righty threw five innings, surrendering two earned runs while giving up five hits.
+- The right-hander's most recent appearance was on Tuesday against the Atlanta Braves, when he went five innings, surrendering three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.